KHALID9029/TurfMania/README.md

 ## Deployment
 Deploy easily on [Vercel](https://vercel.com/) or your preferred platform.
 See Next.js documentation for more details.

+## Skip all that trouble??
+Just want to test the site without going through all that trouble?
+We have got you covered, visit: [Demo](https://turf-mania.vercel.app/) for a first-hand experience.

 ## Contributing
 Contributions are welcome!
 Please open issues or submit pull requests for improvements and bug fixes.